adindutochinwosu/SuperStore-Sales-Data-Analysis-With-PowerBI/README.md

 2. SuperStore has three main segments.
 Consumer, Corporate and Home Office segments.
 The consumer segment accounts for 51.5% in sales, Corporate 30.14% while Home Office accounts for 18.86%.
 Sales demand decreases from technology, furniture and then office supply in that order.
 3. In the Geographical Markets APAC (Asian Pacific Market) is the largest market (3.59m), followed by the EU Market (2.94m), US market (2.3m), LATAM (2.16m), Canada (66.93k).
 Canada has the lowest sales and the accounts for the lowst profit ($17.82k).
 4. The time series chart of the store indicates steady growth in sales and profit from 2011 to 2014.
 5. It takes on average 4 days for a delivery to be completed at an average shipping cost of $26.38.
+## LIMITATIONS
+Without access to demographic information such as population numbers for different regions, it is difficult to accurately determine the popularity of Global store in each market.
+This information is crucial for identifying markets where SuperStore is most popular and where additional marketing and advertising efforts may be required to increase sales.
+However, it is important to note that having a high population does not necessarily guarantee high sales or market share, as this depends on factors such as competition from key competitors.
+## RECOMMENDATIONS
+Based on the analysis, the sub-category of tables is currently generating losses for SuperStore.
+However, the store can optimize profitability by focusing on the 20 unique tables that are profitable and gradually phasing out the loss-making ones from its online inventory or embark on a vigorous campaign.
 #### The screenshot of the final dashboard is displayed below.![Final Dashboard](https://user-images.githubusercontent.com/36298235/219985144-3e860b7c-aba2-44a2-b828-97fa0c0ddd4f.JPG)